 Within months of my move, we entered the time of Covid.
 In the blink of an eye, the world changed for everyone.
 The life I had anticipated was impossible.
 Most of my connections with family and friends were virtual.
 I was living…as were most people…through my computer screen.
 Church services, family gatherings, chats with my grandchildren, and monthly book club meetings were conducted on Zoom or Facetime.
 My groceries were delivered outside my door, and I relied on UPS and the US postal system more than I’d like to admit.
 I enjoyed my little condo with its cozy fireplace, and I spent a good deal of time alone on my deck with the birds and squirrels for company.
 I walked the city parks and binge-watched several British and Canadian television series.
 Weekly small group meetings with other solo women and our minister also kept me going.
 It was a comfortable…yet very lonely…way to weather the storm.
 When we could meet outside…at a distance of six feet or inside with masks and excellent ventilation…I was able to see my sisters and friends, but we were never close enough to hug…or even touch.
 It was a strange time but not unique to me.
 The entire world had been locked down.

-My Little Deck and Container Garden
+My Little Deck and Container Garden Summer 2021

 Each of us has our own pandemic story.
 Being isolated and alone kept me safe from the virus, but my life was often framed by loneliness.
 However, my friend, Suzanne, says that adults are responsible for their own good time, and even amid the restrictions of the Covid time, I was able to make memories, share laughter, and enjoy the blessing of time with those I love.
 However, I slowly realized that I was becoming collateral damage to the pandemic.
-I have never been able to put down roots or make genuine relationships within the new community in which I found myself.
+I was never been able to put down roots or make genuine relationships within the new community in which I found myself.

 The plains of central Michigan have their own kind of beauty: the red barns, green fields, and expansive sky; nevertheless, I longed for Vermont’s mountains, streams, and cedar scented air.
-Although there are many people I love…deeply love…in Michigan, my heart and soul…not to mention my children and grandchildren…are in Vermont.
+Although there are many people I love…deeply love…in Michigan, my heart and soul…not to mention my children and grandchildren…was in Vermont.
 I had to return.

 I listed my beloved condo with a realtor in mid-April, and surprisingly…to me anyway… it sold within a week.
 So I am putting the accumulation of my life in storage and packing my clothes, sundries, computer, and the book I haven’t finished in Andy…my Mini Cooper…and trekking back to all I love in the Green Mountains of Vermont.
 I’m moving forward in the faith that I’ll be able to find a place to eventually unpack, settle, and successfully revive and nurture the roots that have lain dormant during my time away.

 As I wrap my breakables carefully in newsprint, I often have two songs from decades ago playing alternately on a loop in my head.
 The chorus of the Mary Wells Motown hit…Two Lovers...is regularly on repeat.
 “Well, I’ve got two lovers, and I ain’t ashamed.
 I’ve got two lovers, and I love them both the same.”
 But, perhaps the 70s Pop/Soft Rock recording by Mary MacGregor, Torn Between Two Lovers, with its sensitive lyrics and haunting melody, is closer to expressing the ache of having two intense and conflicting loves.
-When I exchange the idea of place for the other person in the song, it comes close to articulating my feelings.
+When I exchange the idea of place for the otherperson in the song, it comes close to articulating my feelings.

 Torn between two lovers, feeling like a fool